By Robert G. Meyers

 child's living was not a miracle.
 The fact that our evidence for the law is imperfect and that our acceptance of it

-might be a mistake is thus beside the point. b.
-This explains another objection that is
+might be a mistake is thus beside the point.

 often made to Hume.
 It is often argued that, if Hume is right, we cannot explain how laws come to be rejected in science.